jhumelsine/jhumelsine.github.io/_posts/2024-11-07-cohesion-coupling.md

 Without care and consideration, a design can easily degrade into __low cohesion__ and __tight coupling__, as described above, which are undesirable design traits.

 The two pairs of __high/loose__ and __low/tight__ tend to go together.
 If a design has __high cohesion__, then it tends to have __loose coupling__ and vice versa.
 The same applies to the __low cohesion/tight coupling__ pair.

+To be continued in [Coupling and Cohesion - Take 2](https://jhumelsine.github.io/2024/11/22/coupling-and-cohesion-2.html).

 # References
 * [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) via Wikipedia